Kevin310703/Q-Airline/README.md

-# Q-Airline
+# Q-Airline (Euphoria in Every Flight)

 ## Introduction

-In the fast-paced digital age, the Airplane Ticket Booking and Management System provides a modern solution to the limitations of traditional ticketing methods.
-By leveraging the MERN stack (MongoDB, Express.js, React.js, Node.js), this application offers a streamlined and secure platform for users to search, book, and manage flight tickets with ease.
+Q-Airline is a modern platform designed to manage and book airplane tickets, providing a convenient and efficient experience for both users and administrators.
+Built with Node.js, React.js (Vite), and MySQL, this application offers outstanding features to meet the diverse needs of the aviation industry.

 ## Features

 - **User Management**: Register, log in, and manage user profiles securely.
-- **Flight Search and Booking**: Search for flights based on various criteria, book tickets securely, and make payments through PCI-compliant gateways.
+- **Flight Search and Ticket Booking**:Search for flights based on criteria such as destination, time, and airline, quickly book tickets and manage booked ticket details.
 - **Admin Panel**: Manage flight listings, user information, and system configurations efficiently.
+- **Notifications and Promotions**: Receive updates about system changes and the latest promotional offers.
 - **Responsive Design**: Enjoy a seamless experience across different devices, including desktops, laptops, tablets, and smartphones.

+## Technology Stack

+- **Frontend**: React.js with Vite.
+- **Backend**: Node.js and Express.js.
+- **Database**: MySQL.
+- **Cloud Services**: Cloudinary for image management.

 ## Installation